ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteDeploymentGuide.md

 ------------------------------------------------------------------------------------------------------------------------------

-The test suite client is managed through a common configuration file, two test suite-specific configuration files, and three SHOULD/MAY configuration files that all have a “.ptfconfig” extension.
+The test suite client is managed through a common configuration file, two test-suite specific configuration files, and three SHOULD/MAY configuration files that all have a “.ptfconfig” extension.
 These configuration files can be modified directly.
-The common configuration file and the test suite-specific configuration files can also be modified through a script.
+The common configuration file and the test-suite specific configuration files can also be modified through a script.

 ### Common configuration file